ihmc-scale/act-up-model/README.md

     ./debug.sh

+To kill the thing just use control-C; I should come down reasonably graciously if you've used SBCL, maybe a little bit less so in other Lisp implementations.

 If you want to use a different port just supply the number as the sole argument to `run.sh` or `debug.sh`; for example, to use port 9999

     ./run.sh 9999